Teyuto/videojs-popups/readme.md

 - `showOnce`: Destroy popup after first appearance
 - `onClick`: Function to execute when the popup is clicked.
 - `onHover`: Function to execute when the popup is hovered over.
+- `onStart`: Function to be executed when the popup appears.
+- `onEnd`: Function to execute when the popup disappears.

 ## Example
 Check the provided HTML `examples/index.html` file for a working example.